great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 - `name`: The Data Source name.

-- `dataframe`: The Pandas DataFrame containing the Source Data.
+- `dataframe`: The Pandas DataFrame containing the source data.

 The DataFrame you created previously is the value you'll enter for `dataframe` parameter.